 - Full Report:

-GAO reviewed the Department of the Interior, Fish and Wildlife Service's (Service) new rule on seasons and bag and possession limits for certain migratory game birds.
-GAO found that (1) the final rule prescribes the hunting seasons, hours, areas, and daily bag and possession limits for migratory game birds and permits the taking of designated species during the 2017-18 season; and (2) the Service complied with the applicable requirements in promulgating the rule.
+GAO reviewed the Department of the Interior, Fish and Wildlife Service's (Service) new rule entitled "Migratory Bird Hunting; Seasons and Bag and Possession Limits for Certain Migratory Game Birds."
+GAO found that the final rule prescribes the seasons, hours, areas, and daily bag and possession limits for hunting migratory birds, as well as prohibiting the taking of migratory birds unless specifically provided for by annual regulations and stating which species may be taken during the 2020–2021 season.

 The Honorable John Barrasso

 The Honorable Thomas R. Carper